Monsef Zerka: New England Revolution

 Zerka left Iraklis on a mutual agreement after their relegation from the Greek top flight, and he subsequently signed with Major League Soccer club New England Revolution on 18 August 2011.
 Zerka became one of the few bright spots in the Revolution's dismal 2011 campaign.
 He made his Revolution debut, and scored his first Revolution goal, on 7 September 2011 in a 4-4 draw with the Philadelphia Union.
 He made his home debut 3 days later in a home win over FC Dallas.
 He scored his second and final goal for the Revolution in the final match of the Revolution season, a 2-2 draw at Toronto FC.

 The Revolution declined Zerka's contract on 30 November 2011.
 In seven matches (all starts) Zerka concluded his Revolution career with two goals and an assist.

 Petrolul Ploieşti

 In March 2012, he signed with the Romanian club Petrolul Ploieşti, scoring 2 goals in 12 matches.

 Tanjong Pagar United

 Zerka joined Singapore League (S.League) club Tanjong Pagar United in January 2013.
-He made his league debut on 22 February 2013 against Balestier Khalsa, scoring a goal in the match that ended 3–1 to Tanjong Pagar United.
-On 27 February 2013, in only his second league match, Zerka scored his first career hat-trick against Warriors FC, which Tanjong Pagar United won 6–1.
+He made his league debut on 22 February 2013 against Balestier Khalsa, scoring a goal in the match that ended 3–1 win to Tanjong Pagar United.
+On 27 February 2013, in only his second league match, Zerka scored his first career hat-trick against Warriors, which Tanjong Pagar United won 6–1.
 On 4 October 2013, Zerka scored a hat-trick 2 goals and 1 own goal to helped Tanjong Pagar United become the first team to qualify for the 2013 Singapore Cup.

 International career

-Zerka has gained 10 full caps for Morocco, scoring 2 goals.
+Zerka make his debut for Morocco in a friendly match on 14 November 2001 against Zambia.